 You can schedule your appointment online or with the Teladoc app.
 The doctor determines appointment length.
-Visits with a provider who is not a medical doctor (MD) are generally 45 minutes.
-Visits with a behavioral health provider are offered only through video appointments.
+Visits with a provider who isn't a medical doctor are generally 45 minutes.
+Visits with a behavioral health provider are available only through video appointments.
 Choose to see a psychiatrist, psychologist, social worker, or therapist and establish an ongoing relationship.
 You must schedule appointments in advance.